LumiaChain/cdk-validium-permissionless-node/README.md

-# CDK Validium Permissionless Node
+# Lumia Permissionless Node

-This repository contains a reference docker-compose to run a CDK Validium permissionless node.
+This repository contains a reference docker-compose to run a Lumia  permissionless node.

 This work is based on docker-compose provided in [cdk-validium-node repository](https://github.com/0xPolygon/cdk-validium-node).

 ## Recommended hardware
+* Linux OS
 * Multicore Intel x64 CPU
 * At least 32GiB RAM
 * SSD storage for databases depends on the network size but can take up to several terabytes